Academic Catalog

 • The opportunity for students to earn course credit in courses accepted by the transfer credit office through the College Level Examination Program (CLEP).

-• Placement testing for students interested in meeting general education and other requirements targeted toward their personal skill level in Biology, Chemistry, English Composition and Mathematics.
+• Placement testing for students interested in meeting general education and other requirements targeted toward their personal skill level in Biology, Chemistry, and Mathematics.

-• Outside exams: Graduate Record Exam (GRE), Testing for the Law School Admission Council (LSAC), Medical College Admission Test (MCAT), Miller Analogies Test (MAT), Test of English as a Foreign Language (TOEFL), Written and Oral exams for the American Council on the Teaching of Foreign Languages (ACTFL), and written exams for doctoral students in the College of Education.
+• Outside exams: Graduate Record Exam (GRE), Test of English as a Foreign Language (TOEFL), and Written and Oral exams for the American Council on the Teaching of Foreign Languages (ACTFL).

 Evaluation